olcf/olcf-user-docs/systems/riker_user_guide.rst

 Building an MPI Image and Running an MPI application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This and the following examples will make sure of the `olcf_container_examples repository <https://github.com/olcf/olcf_container_examples>`_ .
+This and the following examples will make use of the `olcf_container_examples repository <https://github.com/olcf/olcf_container_examples>`_ .
 Clone that repository and navigate to the ``riker/mpi_example`` directory.
 The example container includes MPICH and the OSU micro benchmarks to show MPI functionality.

 - Build the container with ``apptainer build mpicontainer.sif mpicontainer.def``.